Kuanhao-Chao/splam/docs/source/content/alignment_evaluation.rst

         :title: bg-light font-weight-bolder
         :body: bg-light text-left

         This argument is the path to the trained Splam model.
-If you haven't downloaded the Splam model yet, here is the :ref:`link <alignment-prepareintput>`.
+If you haven't downloaded the Splam model yet, here is the :ref:`link <alignment-prepare-input>`.

 .. admonition::  Here are some **optional arguments**: